laurybueno/docker-nettools/README.md

 # docker-nettools

 Basic network tools in a Docker image.
-Built to be used in pipelines for Coninuous Integration.
+Built to be used in pipelines for Continuous Integration.